 St Louis Park has a wide variety of retail stores, family-owned businesses, hotels, restaurants, as well as close proximity to the Chain of Lakes, the downtown theater district, shopping, and universities.

 Best places to stay in Minneapolis in St Louis Park:

-Downtown St. Paul is the only one on this list located in the other of the Twin Cities.
-While it still features many of the stereotypical attractions that you’ll find at the heart of any major city, St. Paul is a little different from Minneapolis in that it has less in the way of nightlife and tourism, yet more to offer in the way of culture.
+Downtown St. Paul is one of the best places to stay in the Twin Cities.
+St. Paul is a little different from Minneapolis in that it has less in the way of nightlife and tourism, yet more to offer in the way of culture.

 For starters, as the Capital of Minnesota, this is where you will find the state Capitol building, which is always a wonderful place to uncover the history and enjoy the architecture of an American city.

 Speaking of which, the city is also home to a number of museums for you to enjoy, including the Minnesota Museum Of American Art, the Minnesota Children’s Museum, the Minnesota History Centre, and the Science Museum Of Minnesota.